ifLink-AntiCluster/AntiClusterSignage/README.md

-## About ifLink Anti Cluster Signage
+## About ifLink AntiCluster Signage

 English text follows the Japanese text.